Sprint Triathlon Training: 10 Key Brick Sessions

 Race Prep: Include race simulation bricks and transition practice.

-A: A brick session combines two disciplines back-to-back—most often a bike followed immediately by a run—to simulate race-day transitions and build multi-sport endurance.
+A brick session combines two disciplines back-to-back.
+Most often a bike followed immediately by a run, to simulate race-day transitions and build multi-sport endurance.

-A: They train your legs to adapt quickly after the bike leg, improve pacing across disciplines, and boost mental toughness for race-day transitions.
+They train your legs to adapt quickly after the bike leg, improve pacing across disciplines and boost mental toughness for race-day transitions.

-A: Once per week during the build phase is ideal.
-You can vary the intensity—some should be race pace-focused, others at tempo or aerobic effort.
+Once per week during the build phase is ideal.
+You can vary the intensity, some should be race pace-focused, others at tempo or Zone 2 effort.

 Final Thoughts

-Brick sessions are the key to mastering sprint triathlons.
-Whether you’re working on endurance, transitions, or speed, these workouts will prepare you for race day.
-Add them strategically to your training plan, and you’ll be ready to crush your next sprint triathlon!
+Brick sessions are the key to effectively mastering sprint triathlons.
+Whether you’re focusing on building endurance, improving smooth transitions or increasing your overall speed, these specific workouts will thoroughly prepare you for race day challenges.
+By incorporating them thoughtfully and strategically into your training plan, you’ll be fully ready to crush your next sprint triathlon with confidence and strength!

 Ready to run strong off the bike without crumbling?